Jisll/Sadcoy/README.md

 ## ⚠️ DONT STEAL

-* This project must not be stolen or used for other projects!
-For a use of this project makes an issue!
+* This project is not allowed to steal or use for other projects!
+For a use of this project open an issue!